Flickerdeck

 The Story Behind This Deck

-Eve Shafa is a native of the North Caucasus region of Russia, a heritage that deeply informs her work.
+Eve Shafa is a native of the North Caucasus region of Russia, a heritage that deeply influences her work.
 She is an avid ancestry seeker, committed to continuing the rituals of her forebearers.
-As a tarot reader, she learned from a powerful Slavic witch and offers readings, believing in the cards as a vital tool for guidance.
-Her personal journey and dedication to her roots are central to the creation of the Auka Tarot Deck, which aims to share the magic of Slavic tradition.
+As a tarot reader, she learned from a Slavic witch and believes in the cards as a powerful tool for guidance.
+The Auka Tarot Deck is a direct expression of her connection to Slavic folk tradition and her personal spiritual journey.

 Frequently Asked Questions